7 Mowing Tips for a Healthy Lawn

 - Don’t scalp your lawn: As said above, cutting your grass too short is the kiss of death.
 It can expose your lawn to diseases and weed infestation.
 When your lawn is sparse, more soil is open to the elements.
 This welcomes weeds to settle, which is never a good thing.
 Plus, a lawn that’s cut too short will have a weak root system, making it vulnerable to damage due to drought or high temperatures.

-- Keep your blades sharp: If you let your mower blades get too dull, your grass blades won’t be cut evenly.
+- Keep your blades sharp: If you let your mower blades get too dull, pest control st paul states that your grass blades won’t be cut evenly.
 Instead, they’ll feature rough, jagged edges that invite pests and disease.
 You may even notice a white or brown tinge to each blade which indicates the grass is dying.
 Sharp blades make a clean cut, keeping damage at bay.
 Sharpen your blades two to three times per season to be safe.

 - Keep your mower at the right height: This may change throughout the season.
 For instance, in the height of summer, it’s wise to adjust the cutting deck higher to allow the grass to grow longer.
 This will shade the soil, keep weeds at bay and reduce water evaporation from soil.
 Then, in the fall, lower the deck so snow mold won’t form on the grass.